hnyapp/sh-cfddns/README.md

-# bash-cfddns
+# sh-cfddns
-Bash script to emulate DDNS client for Cloudflare-managed domain
+Shell script to emulate DDNS client for Cloudflare-managed domain.
+I wanted to use it on busybox.

 # Difference from the original family
 -The record name to be updated can be specified with the first argument.
 (I wanted to use it with cron.)